geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Of hope and love, and still his image dwells,

-" Soon must I tear that image from my heart !
+" Soon must I tear that image from my heart!

-" And soon to fire's terrific realms depart !
+" And soon to fire's terrific realms depart!

 " Doom'd, by the rashness of one fatal hour,